Bamboo curtain: Cold War (1947–1991)

-The colorful term bamboo curtain was derived from Iron Curtain, a term used widely in Europe from the mid-1940s to the late 1980s to refer to that region's communist boundaries.
-It was used less often than Iron Curtain in part because while the latter remained relatively static for over 40 years, the bamboo curtain shifted frequently and was somewhat less precise.
-The bamboo curtain was also located mostly in regions where terrain made the extensive border fortifications that characterized the Iron Curtain impractical.
+The term bamboo curtain was derived from the "Iron Curtain", a term used widely in Europe from the mid-1940s to the late 1980s to refer to that region's communist boundaries.
+It was used less often than Iron Curtain in part because while the latter remained relatively static for over 40 years, the "bamboo curtain" shifted frequently and was somewhat less precise.
+The "bamboo curtain" was also located mostly in regions where terrain made the extensive border fortifications that characterized the Iron Curtain impractical.
 It was also a less accurate description of the political situation in Asia because of the lack of cohesion within the East Asian communist bloc, which resulted in the Sino-Soviet split.
 During the First Cold War, communist governments in Mongolia, Vietnam, and Laos were allies of the Soviet Union, though they sometimes cooperated with China, while the Khmer Rouge regime was loyal to China.
 After the Korean War, North Korea avoided taking sides between the Soviets and China.
 (Since the end of a communist bloc in Asia, North Korea remains on good terms with both Russia and China, although relations between the countries have been strained in modern times.)

-During the Cultural Revolution in China, the Chinese authorities put sections of the curtain under a lock-down of sorts, forbidding entry into or passage out of the country without permission from the Chinese government.
+During the Cultural Revolution in China, the Chinese authorities put sections of the "curtain" under a lock-down of sorts, forbidding entry into or passage out of the country without permission from the Chinese government.
 Many would-be refugees attempting to flee to capitalist countries were prevented from escaping.
 Occasional relaxations led to several waves of refugees into the British crown colony of Hong Kong.

 Improved relations between China and the United States during the later years of the Cold War rendered the term more or less obsolete, except when it referred to the Korean Peninsula and the divide between allies of the US and allies of the USSR in Southeast Asia.
 Even today, the demilitarized zone separating North and South Korea is typically described as the DMZ.
 Until recently, bamboo curtain was used most often to refer to the enclosed borders and economy of Burma (though this began to open in 2010).
 The bamboo curtain has since given way to the business model called the bamboo network.